samprakash1410/pychram/notes.md

     the ability of different objects to respond to the same method or function call in ways specific to their individual types.

 super method():
-  the super() function is used to call methods from a parent (superclass) inside a child (subclass), It allows you to extend or override inherited methods while still reusing the parent’s functionality.
+  the super() function is used to call methods from a parent (superclass) inside a child (subclass).>It allows you to extend or override inherited methods while still reusing the parent’s functionality.

 class method():
  Methods are functions that implement the operations performed on objects of a class.an instance method based on an instance of the class or an object.

-private attributes and methods:
+property decorator:
+ A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.>when you need controlled access or want to encapsulate logic without changing the API.